jiamingmao/data-analysis/Assignments/Challenge (Discrete Choice).md

 Can you think of a way to model this type of strategic interactions in discrete choice problems?

+Challenge:

+1. Write an introduction on discrete game.
+In particular, what are games of complete and incomplete information?
+What are the relevant equilibrium concepts?
-Challenge: do a simple discrete game model involving several players and estimate their utility parameters from data (feel free to simulate the data yourself).
+2. Do a simple discrete game model with complete or incomplete information involving several players and estimate their utility parameters from data (feel free to simulate the data yourself).

 ## Reference